MicrosoftDocs/sql-docs/docs/big-data-cluster/troubleshoot-hdfs-restore-admin.md

 # Restore HDFS admin rights

-HDFS access control lists (ACL) were modified that affected the /system and /tmp folders in HDFS
+HDFS access control lists (ACLs) modifications may have affected the `/system` and `/tmp` folders in HDFS.

 ## Symptom